JACOBIN-SCTCS/Robot_Swarm_Formation_Control/README.md

 ### TODO
 - [ ]  Add Comments
+- [ ]  Add Code for Rotation Control as specified in the paper
-- [ ]  Add Codes for rotation and tracking control specified in the paper
+- [X]  Add Codes for Tracking control as specified in the paper
 - [ ]  Perform simulation using Webots/Gazebo etc.